AsmundSchei/ThirdpersonShooter/README.md

 # ThirdpersonShooter

 Thirdperson shooter template for UnrealEngine, featuring EQS AI, saving/loading and character animation setup.
 Also got some gameplay features like kill counter and countdown timer.
 Gun pickup and switching is postponed until I got saving/loading working properly.
 By now saving/loading only works if the gun blueprint is attached to the character.
-You can use gun pickup and switching if you want, but then the saving and loading wont work properly.
+You can use gun pickup and switching if you want, but then the saving and loading wont work properly.Developed using 4.25.

 You can see a preview of the EQS AI here: https://twitter.com/AsmundSchei/status/1447323799054163969